 The hypothesis H6 stating that the probability of registering for a certified EMS increases with the firm's exposure to regulatory pressure, ceteris paribus is supported for Responsible Care registration.
 Regulatory pressure through SEVESO is a significant determinant for EMS certification.
 Nevertheless, the parameter associated with past environmental problems is negative.
 This negative sign could be explained by the fact that some firms have already a bad image due to environmental problems.
 Thus, although, Responsible Care was created after a series of environmental catastrophes, firms could estimate that registration with Responsible Care is unlikely to reconstruct a good public image.
 The variable ENVPROB is significant but has a negative sign.
-Evidence exists that it is less costly for organizations with better environmental problems will avoid certification because it is too costly for them to meet EMS requirements (King and Lenox, 2001).
+Evidence exists that it is less costly for organizations with better environmental performance to acquire environmental management systems and certify with ISO 14001.
+Thus, the negative sign could be explained by the fact that companies that faced environmental problems will avoid certification because it is too costly for them to meet EMS requirements (King and Lenox, 2001).
 Finally, our estimation shows a positive effect of future risks on Responsible Care registration.